PlanterApp/planter_docs/content/en/docs/600_account/602_migrate-data/index.md

 url: "account/migrate-restore"
 ---

-When you log in to your Planter account, your data is retrieved automatically.
+Whenever you log in to your Planter account, your account data will be retrieved automatically.

 #### Planter data missing
 If your Planter data seems to be missing, double check whether you are logged in: